go101/go101/pages/generics/555-type-constraints-and-parameters.md

 ```

 The two ways shown above are also helpful for
-some other special cases which might cause parsing ambiguities.
+some other special cases which might also cause parsing ambiguities.
 For example,

 ```Go